 We typically receive interim milestone payments under certain contracts, including our fixed gas and flame detection projects, as work progresses.
 For some of these contracts, we may be entitled to receive an advance payment.
 Revenue for these contracts is generally recognized as control passes to the customer which is a point in time upon shipment of the product and if applicable, acceptance by the customer.
 We recognize a liability for these advance payments in excess of revenue recognized and present it as contract liabilities on the condensed consolidated balance sheet.
 The advance payment typically is not considered a significant financing component because it is used to meet working capital demands that can be higher in the early stages of a contract and to protect us from the other party failing to adequately complete some or all of its obligations under the contract.
-In some cases, the customer retains a small portion of the contract price, typically 10%, until completion of the contract, which we present as contract assets on the condensed consolidated balance sheet as contract assets or contract liabilities, but no income is recognized until completion of the project and control has passed to the customer.
+In some cases, the customer retains a small portion of the contract price, typically 10%, until completion of the contract, which we present as contract assets on the condensed consolidated balance sheet.
+Accordingly, during the period of contract performance, billings and costs are accumulated on the condensed consolidated balance sheet as contract liabilities, but no income is recognized until completion of the project and control has passed to the customer.
 As of March 31, 2018, there were no material contract assets and contract liabilities recorded on the Condensed Consolidated Balance Sheet.